DiegoPino/islandora_piwik/README.md

 ## Overview

-This utility module provides integration with the [Piwik Open Analytics Platform](http://piwik.org/).
+This utility module provides integration with the [Piwik Open Analytics Platform](http://piwik.org/) via the Piwik Tracking HTTP API.
+It does not embed Javascript in pages.

 This module tracks object usage and collection usage.
 Object usage is straight foward: each time a user views an object at /islandora/object/pid, the request for that URL is recorded by Piwik.

 Collection usage works differently.
-Each time an object is viewed, a "use" of its collection is recorded.
+Each time an object is viewed, a "use" of the collection it is a member of is recorded.
 If an object is a member of more than one collection, each collection gets a use.
 Collection usage is recorded using a custom Piwik variable and reports are available under the "Visitors" tab in the Piwiki Dashboard, broken down by collection PID.

 However, collections are also objects, so when the default collection object page is viewed, Piwik records a use of the collection as an object.
 Keep in mind that object usage and collection usage as describe in the previous paragraphs are not the same - object-level usage (including collections as objects) records how many times the object (or collection object) default display at /islandora/object/pid was viewed, whereas the collection usage records how many times objects in each collection were viewed.
+The two ways collections are counted are completely independent of each other.

 ## Dependencies